zhossain7/tectex/README.md

-# TecTex
+# Tecxter

-I started **TecTex** because I wanted to make a genuinely good resume, and I realised LaTeX gives the best results for clean, professional formatting.
+I started **Tecxter** because I wanted to make a genuinely good resume, and I realised LaTeX gives the best results for clean, professional formatting.

 The problem: LaTeX tools can feel annoying for quick resume edits.